Meeting the ESFA’s cyber resilience requirements for 2019/20

 Free PDF download: Information Security and ISO 27001 – An introduction

 Discover the importance of ISO 27001 and how the Standard can help you meet your legal and regulatory obligations.
-This paper will also explore the benefits of implementing an ISMS and achieving ISO 27001 certification.
+This paper also explores the benefits of implementing an ISMS and achieving ISO 27001 certification.

 Schedule 7 states that: